Graduate Admissions Procedures

-- Write to all the colleges and universities you've attended asking them to send an official transcript to the above address.
+- Write to all the colleges and universities you've attended asking them to send an official transcript.

 Although the Graduate School has a rolling admission process for the spring and fall

 terms, a number of departments have established application deadlines.
-Please refer
+Please also

-After all materials have been received and evaluated according to the procedure established by the graduate program, you must meet with the Graduate Program Coordinator to develop your planned program of study.
-(This process varies in some departments.)
-Check with your Graduate Program Coordinator to determine how planned programs are developed.
+After all materials have been received and evaluated according to the procedure established by the graduate program, you must meet with the Graduate Program Coordinator.

-NOTE: No student is officially accepted into the Graduate School until he or she receives a letter of acceptance and a signed planned program of study from the Dean or Assistant Dean of the Graduate School.
+NOTE: No student is officially accepted into the Graduate School until he or she receives a letter of acceptance from the Director of Graduate Admissions.

 APPLICATIoN FOR ADMISSION TO GRADUATE STUDY

 A non-refundable fee of $50.00 must accompany your application.
-Make the check or money order payable to Southern Connecticut State University.
 Applicants are urged to submit the completed application and credentials in advance of the semester for which they seek admission.
-Applicants who do not matriculate in a planned program within a year are required to resubmit an application to the Dean of the Graduate Studies.

 If a program is being revised from one academic department to another, you must file a new application and pay the $50.00 application fee.
 If a program is being revised within the same department, a new application is not required.
 Transcripts may also need to be resubmitted if required by the department to which the student is transferring.